microsoft/react-native-windows/vnext/docs/NativeModules.md

 To fulfill `IManagedNativeModule`, we only have to implement two things: the `Name` property getter and the `Initialize()` method.

-The `Name` string specifies the name of the object that you will use in JS to access the Native Module's constants and methods.
+The `Name` string specifies the name of the object that you will use in JS to access the native module's constants and methods.
 In this case, we've called it "FancyMath".

-The `Initialize()` method specifies any native code that you need React Native to run in itialiaze your Native Module.
+The `Initialize()` method specifies any native code that you need React Native to run in initialize your native module.
 For this sample, FancyMath doesn't have any initialization.

 Now we'll define some constants, and it's as easy as creating a public property or field and giving it an `[NativeModuleConstant]` attribute.
 Here FancyMath has defined two constants: `E` and `Pi`.
 By default, the name exposed to JS will be the same name as the field (`E` for `E`), but you can override this by specifying a `Name` argument in the `[NativeModuleConstant]` attribute (hence `Pi` instead of `PI`).

-It's just as easy to add custom methods, by attributing a method with `[NativeModuleMethod]`.
+It's just as easy to add custom methods, by attributing a public method with `[NativeModuleMethod]`.
 In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
 Again, we've specified the optional `Name` argument in the `[NativeModuleMethod]` attribute so in JS we call `add` instead of `Add`.

 #### 2. Registering your Native Module